smm3000/CV/README.md

 </div>

 I am a motivated full-stack developer and recent graduate of Makers Academy.
-Before embarking on my career as a software developer I worked in finance and started my career at a big4 firm.
+Before embarking on my career as a software developer I worked in finance and started my career at KPMG.

 Whilst working at a large tech firm I was lucky enough to work with Tech/Product teams which sparked my interest in software development.
 I am passionate about learning different technologies and improving my skills as a developer.